GeneralSergal/ORP-Reference-kit/README.md

 The **ORP v2.7 Reference Kit** is the official, immutable reference implementation of the **ORP v2.7 Frozen Reference Control Standard (FRCS)**.

-It serves as a deterministic, versioned, and self-diagnosing control architecture for processing stochastic inputs under strict governance.
+It provides a deterministic, versioned, and self-diagnosing control architecture for processing stochastic inputs under strict governance.

 ---